 How do you wash a wool blanket?

 Depending on the kind of wool your blanket is made from, it could be machine-washable—or it could be dry clean only.
 First and foremost, you'll want to check your blanket’s care instructions before washing it.
-If your blanket is machine-washable, be sure to use a wool-safe gentle detergent (like the Wool & Cashmere Shampoo from The Laundress) and wash it in cold water on the delicate cycle.
+If your blanket is machine-washable, be sure to use a wool-safe gentle detergent (like the Outback Gold Wool Wash) and wash it in cold water on the delicate cycle.
 Heat can be detrimental to wool, so let your blanket air dry (preferably outside in the sunshine on a clothesline).

 Are wool blankets comfortable for hot sleepers?